Center for Assessment & Improvement of Learning

 The CAT instrument is designed to assess a broad range of skills that faculty across the country feel are important components of critical thinking and real world problem solving.
 The test was designed to be interesting and engaging for students.
 All of the questions are derived from real world situations.
 Most of the questions require short answer essay responses, and a detailed scoring guide helps ensure good scoring reliability.

 Engage Faculty in Improvement Efforts

-The CAT instrument is scored by the institution's own faculty using the detailed scoring guide.
+We encourage the involvement of faculty in the scoring of the CAT instrument.
+The paper version of the CAT instrument must be scored by the institution's own faculty using the detailed scoring guide.
+When administering the online version of the CAT instrument, a sample of student responses is provided to the institution.
 Training is provided to prepare institutions for this activity.
 During the scoring process faculty are able to see their students' weaknesses and understand areas that need improvement.
 Faculty are encouraged to use the CAT instrument as a model for developing authentic assessments and learning activities in their own discipline that improve students' critical thinking and real-world problem solving skills.
 These features help close the loop in assessment and quality improvement.